First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 In British Columbia first responders are usually firefighters, but also include police officers, search and rescue personnel, coast guard staff, and many others.

-Upon succesful completion of our first responder course you will receive 3 year national first responder certification, certification in BLS level CPR, and will be eligible to examine with the British Columbia Emergency Assistant’s Licensing Board to obtain a license to practice in BC’s 911 system as a first responder.
+Upon succesful completion of our First Responder course you will receive 3 year national First Responder certification, certification in BLS level CPR, and you will be eligible to examine with the British Columbia Emergency Assistant’s Licensing Board to obtain a license to practice in BC’s 911 system as a first responder.
+Obtaining this license is a necessary step towards seeking employment as a career firefighter.

 Click HERE to learn more about the First Responder course.